chrultrabook/docs/src/docs/unbricking/index.md

 ### Clean Up

 Reassembly is the reverse of disassembly.
-Reconnect the internal battery and replace the bottom cover.
+Reconnect the internal battery and replace the bottom cover/keyboard.
 Flip over the device, connect external power, press the power button, and cross your fingers :)

 ---